rfnash/exercism-answers/lisp/point-mutations/README.md

 the minimum number of point mutations that could have occurred on the evolutionary path between the two strands.

-This is called the 'Hamming distance'.
+This is called the 'Hamming distance'

-It is found by comparing two DNA strands and counting how many of the nucleotides are different from their equivalent in the other string.

     GAGCCTACTAACGGGAT
     CATCGTAATGACGGCCT